tlienart/layout-tester/syntax/extensions.md

   | Python | ![](/assets/icons/python_icon_small.png) |
 }

-By default content is left-aligned in columns.
+By default, cell content is left-aligned in columns.
 You can change this by using `:-` (left) or `:--:` (center) or `-:` (right) under the relevant column header: